manimino/criu-rogue/README.md

 But - if you can suspend the running process into files using CRIU, that gives you a save feature.

-Forget save / load, just snapshot the whole process!
+Let's make our own savegame feature by snapshotting the whole process!

 This repo demonstrates using [CRIU](https://criu.org/Main_Page) to snapshot Rogue.

 ## Usage

+### Running

 Build it: `docker build -t criu-rogue .`

-Run it: `docker run -t -i --privileged --name ro-1 criu-rogue` then type `rogue` to play
+Run it: `docker run -v $PWD/saves:/saves --privileged -it criu-rogue`

-Suspend it: `docker stop ro-1`
+Play it: `tmux`, then `rogue`

+### Saving

+We'll be snapshotting the whole tmux session.

+CRIU can't snapshot it while you're attached.
+So detach with `Ctrl+b, d` first.
+(Ctrl+b enters the tmux Command Mode, and "d" detaches.)

+Run `save save1`.
+This will snapshot the tmux process tree to the `/saves/save1` dir.

+### Loading

+Run `load save1`.
+It will load the tmux process tree from disk.

+Make sure you're not already running tmux, of course.
+(Quit Rogue with `Shift+Q, y` if needed. `exit` to quit tmux.)

+Then attach to the tmux session with `tmux attach`.

+## Notes

+### Ideas

-Export the container (while suspended): `docker export ro-1 > ro-1.tgz`
+Export the container: `docker export ro-1 > ro-1.tgz`

 Resume the original: `docker start ro-1; docker attach ro-1`